Loop group actions on categories and Whittaker invariants: Strong actions by ind-pro-groups

 For $\C \in \G \rrep$, we define the $(\G, \mu)$-invariant and $(\G, \mu)$-coinvariant categories as

 Lemma \ref{lem:Whit_with_dualiz_char} and the definitions of $\oblv$, $\pr$, $\Av$ generalize verbatim from the finite dimensional case.

 \ssec{Actions by group pro-schemes}

 The formulas of Example \ref{sssec:N-actions} show that, in order to understand $\bN$-actions on categories, one should first discuss $\bN_k$-actions.
-In this section we study categorical actions by an arbitrary group pro-scheme $H$.
+In this short section we study categorical actions by a group pro-scheme $H$ that admits a \emph{Levi decomposition} as $H \simeq H^r \ltimes H^u$, with $H^r$ reductive and $H^u$ pro-unipotent.

 \sssec{}

 Since $H$ can be realized as a limit of smooth schemes, the usual adjunction $p^*: \Vect \rightleftarrows \Dmod^*(H): p_*$ is available.

 \begin{prop} The functor $p^*: \Vect \to \Dmod^*(H)$ is $H$-equivariant. \end{prop}